aldryn/aldryn-locations/README.rst

 Aldryn Locations
 ================

-A Google Maps plugin for Aldryn with multiple Locations, info boxes and navigations.
+Aldryn Locations is the easiest way to integrate Google Maps into `Aldryn <http://aldryn.com>`_ and `django CMS
+<http://django-cms>`_ sites via Google's API.

+It's fully featured, and includes several plugins to provide support for:

+* multiple locations
+* location information
+* routes and directions
+* searching

 Aldryn Platform Users
 ---------------------

 Choose a site you want to install the add-on to from the dashboard.
 Then go to ``Apps -> Install app`` and click ``Install`` next to ``Locations`` app.

 Redeploy the site.

 Manual Installation
 -------------------